dapr/samples/dapr-aks-workload-identity-federation/README.md

 ## Building the sample application

+### Prerequisites

+ - The dotnet SDK
+ - A compatible container build tool like [Docker](https://www.docker.com/) or [Podman](https://podman.io/)

-The sample can be built as a container by running the following command in the `app` directory:
+The sample [can be built as a container](https://learn.microsoft.com/dotnet/core/containers/overview?tabs=linux) by running the following command in the `app` directory:

 ```bash
 dotnet publish /t:PublishContainer -c Release